FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.58.x  |    71    | December 4, 2018   |
 | 0.59.x  |    72    | December 20, 2018  |

+- CI will eventually do builds for beta channel once a day if there are changes.
+- Updates will be released twice a week or as requested.
+- Branches here never get re-created, they were created when they were spawned for Dev channel.

 ---

 ## Dev channel migration dates: